12 Jan 2023

 Sometimes, it may be possible that the variation is so huge that it deviates from the objective of the original contract.
 Some may then deny that they are still obligated to the terms of the contract.
 Therefore, it is essential to know how to distinguish between variation and termination of a contract.
 The distinction depends on the parties' intention, i.e. whether they want to depart from and terminate the original contract.
 Usually, the variation "goes to the very root of the original agreement" will terminate the original contract.

 Consideration of variation is similar to those in contract formation, which consists of abandonment of existing rights and/or the conferment of new benefits.
 It is worth emphasizing that the benefit must be new.
 The position in law has changed significantly in recent years.
 Something less than a full consideration can now serve as consideration to support the contract variation.
 You can now receive consideration in the form of a practical benefit.
 For example, you wished to amend one of the terms on a purchase agreement, say, the transaction location from Tokyo to Kyoto.
 You also promised to pay $20k for such a change.
-This promise is a practical benefit to the other party, which constitutes a consideration that is sufficient to a consideration.
+This promise is a practical benefit to the other party, which constitutes a consideration that is sufficient for consideration.
 Mere performance of the contract cannot be a practical benefit; something more is needed.
 In this case, it is the promise to give further payment.

 Employers may often not know if their employees' behaviours constitute a variation on a contract.
 There is no hard and fast rule on this matter.
 Generally speaking, some of the reasons include the conduct and capability of the employee to perform work.
 Some common examples of employee misconduct might be considered a variation of employment terms, such as disclosing confidential information and persistent dishonesty.
 These reasons can amount to variation to contract.
 If the situation is serious, this can also amount to summary dismissal.